commeta/php-cron-requests-events/README.md

 - function - Performs the specified function, if param is specified, then passes it in the parameters
 - multithreading - Running in the background true\false

-If the date or time parameters are specified, then the interval argument will be ignored, the accuracy is regulated by the CRON_DELAY parameter, depends on the activity of requests to the host, if there were no requests to the server at the time of the event, it will start the task at the first start.
+If the date or time parameters are specified, then the interval argument will be ignored, the accuracy is regulated by the `$cron_settings['delay']` parameter, depends on the activity of requests to the host, if there were no requests to the server at the time of the event, it will start the task at the first start.

-You can start the control process in resident mode by setting the CRON_DAEMON_MODE value to true, in which case it is possible to check jobs continuously in a loop, with a pause between iterations.
+You can start the control process in resident mode by setting the `'daemon_mode'=> true`, in which case it is possible to check jobs continuously in a loop, with a pause between iterations.
 In this case, a long-running task will block the main thread, I recommend running tasks in multithreading true mode.

-Exiting the resident mode is done by changing the CRON_DAEMON_MODE parameter to false.
+Exiting the resident mode is done by changing the `'daemon_mode'=> false` parameter.
 Reboot occurs automatically when parameters are changed.

 It is possible to run a task on multiple cores, a queue handler implementation would be required.
 If there are few cores on the server, then you can load with small tasks in which most of the time is spent, for example, on downloading - IO bound.
 It is desirable to limit the simultaneously running CPU bound tasks by the number of cores on the server, in which case the CPU bound load will consume the remaining core time.